-However, an ICO is quite different, as people invest cryptocurrency instead of real-world money.
-The Binance ICO raised the equivalent of $15 million, and in return they gave investors their own cryptocurrency token, which is named the Binance Coin (BNB).
+However, an ICO is still different, as people invest cryptocurrency instead of real-world money.
+The Binance ICO raised the equivalent of $15 million, and in return, they gave investors their own cryptocurrency token, which is named the Binance Coin (BNB).
 Even though it’s called Binance “Coin”, it is actually a token, which is built on the Ethereum blockchain.

 In 2017, people invested more than $5 billion in ICOs!

-Binance have had a very successful start since they were created in 2017.
+Binance has had a very successful start since it was created in 2017.
 They are now averaging more than $1 billion in daily trades, making them the largest exchange for alt-coin trading.
 In fact, Binance grew so quickly, that in January 2018 they had to suspend new registrations.
 This was because too many people were trying to open a Binance account.

-By reading our Binance review so far, you should now have a good understanding about the exchange’s background.
+By reading our Binance review so far, you should now have a good understanding of the exchange’s background.
 Now let’s find out why you should use Binance!

 Before registering a new account at an exchange for the first time, it is important to consider their advantages and disadvantages.
 This will ensure that you’re choosing the right exchange for you.